misteroneill/npm-malice-audit/README.md

 ### package.json

+> Use this if you want to check the dependencies of a project you have installed/cloned locally.

 Second, the tool will look for a `package.json` file and use all of its `dependencies`, `devDependencies`, `peerDependencies`, and `optionalDependencies` as the package manifest.

 ## Report